Liquidambar: Uses

 The wood is used for furniture, interior finish, paper pulp, veneers and baskets of all kinds.
 The heartwood once was used in furniture, sometimes as imitation mahogany or Circassian walnut.
 It is used widely today in flake and strand boards.
-Sweetgum is a foodplant for various Lepidoptera caterpillars, such as the gypsy moth.
+Sweetgum is a foodplant for various caterpillars.
 The American sweetgum is widely planted as an ornamental, within its natural range and elsewhere.

 The hardened sap, or gum resin, excreted from the wounds of the sweetgum, for example, the American sweetgum (Liquidambar styraciflua), can be chewed on like chewing gum and has been long used for this purpose in the Southern United States.
 The sap was also believed to be a cure for sciatica, weakness of nerves, etc.

 In Traditional Chinese medicine, lu lu tong, or "all roads open," is the hard, spiky fruit of native sweetgum species.
 It first appeared in Chinese medical literature in Omissions from the Materia Medica, by Chen Cangqi, in 720 AD.
 Bitter in taste, aromatic, and neutral in temperature, lu lu tong is claimed to promote the movement of blood and qi, water metabolism and urination, expels wind, and unblocks the channels.
 It is supposedly an ingredient in formulas for epigastric distention or abdominal pain, anemia, irregular or scanty menstruation, low back or knee pain and stiffness, edema with difficult urination, or nasal congestion.

 In the fall/autumn, the trees drop their hard, spiky seedpods by the hundreds, which can become a serious nuisance on pavements and lawns.
-Some US cities have expedited permits to remove liquidambar trees.
+Some US cities have expedited permits to remove sweetgum trees.

+In Louisiana folklore, a sharpened stick from this tree can be used to wound a cryptid known as the Parlangua (a hybrid of man and alligator).